Threshold Podcast

 Threshold is a podcast and radio show that tackles one pressing environmental story each season.
 The podcast explores the intersections of environment, history, culture, science, politics and social justice, focusing on the human relationships with the natural world.

-As of December 2024, Threshold has released four full seasons, as well as an interview-based podcast series called Threshold Conversations.
-The fifth season had its first episode released on November 19th 2024.
+As of July 2026, Threshold has released five full seasons, plus an interview-based podcast series called Threshold Conversations and a special series called The Corridor.
 Executive producer and host of Threshold, Amy Martin, had a 2016 Scripps Fellowship in Environmental Journalism at the University of Colorado, Boulder.

 Format

 Threshold is a serial, season-based show.
 Each season, Threshold tackles one pressing environmental issue, exploring it from several angles and perspectives.

-Threshold Seasons one two and three together with currently released episodes of Threshold conversations features original music created by Travis Yost.
+Threshold Seasons one two and three together with currently released episodes of Threshold Conversations features original music created by Travis Yost.
 Music for season four and five has been composed by Todd Sickafoose.

 Episodes vary in length from 30 to 60 minutes.
 Versions of the episodes formatted to the public radio time slots are available for license by radio stations on the Public Radio Exchange, PRX.